-Ethical and Legal Issues
+4. Ethical and Legal Issues

-- 7) Investigate the laws impacting the work of a/v production professionals.
-Accurately describe the First Amendment to the U.S. Constitution and justify make a claim about its impact on the media industry, citing specific textual evidence from landmark legal cases.
-(TN Reading 2, 5; TN Writing 1, 4, 9) - 8) Drawing evidence from a variety of resources, conduct a short research project to evaluate the proper procedures for legally obtaining and using content for production purposes, including attribution procedures.
+- 4.1 Laws Impacting A/V Production: Investigate the laws impacting the work of A/V production professionals.
+Accurately describe the First Amendment to the U.S. Constitution and make a claim about its impact on the media industry, citing specific textual evidence from landmark legal cases. - 4.2 Laws Impacting Production Process: Drawing evidence from a variety of resources, conduct a short research project to evaluate the proper procedures for legally obtaining and using content for production purposes, including attribution procedures.
 Examine copyright laws and fair use.
 In a written, oral, or video presentation, summarize and explain the legal concerns for creating, obtaining, or sharing a production as though leading a training or tutorial for fellow employees.
 Include the use of property and talent releases.
-(TN Reading 2, 3, 4, 6; TN Writing 2, 4, 7)

-Introduction to the Production Process
+5. Introduction to the Production Process

-9) Explain the production process as described in textbooks, professional websites, and by industry professionals.
+5.1 Production Process: Explain the production process as described in textbooks, professional websites, and by industry professionals.
 Describe the components of each phase of production, including pre-production, production, and post-production.
 Exhibit findings in a written, oral, or digital presentation, citing resources used.
-(TN Reading 3, 4, 5; TN Writing 2, 4, 6)

-Production Equipment
+6. Production Equipment